Omachine/BattleGeese/README.md

 Coroutine
 > 1. Waits `minPathUpdateTime` seconds
 > 2. Sends a path request to `PathRequestManager`
+> 3. `PathRequestManager` further calls `PathFinding` in a seperate cpu thread to improve performance
+> 4. `PathFinding` returns a callback with `pathFound` success flag and a `Path`
-> 3. Follows the path received
+> 3. Follows the new received path

 </details>